Sexual Misconduct and Relationship Violence Reporting and Response Standards and Protocols

 V. Preservation of Evidence and Identifications of Witnesses

 Any individual who has experienced an act or acts of Sexual Misconduct or Relationship Violence is encouraged to take steps to preserve evidence, as doing so may be necessary to the proof of a criminal act or to obtain a protection order from the court.

-The urge to change clothes or shower should be resisted.
+In order to preserve evidence, the urge to change clothes, bathe, shower, douche, change clothing or clean the bed or linens where the incident occurred should be resisted.
 If clothing is changed, each garment should be placed in a separate paper (not plastic) bag.
 If the incident involves any written or electronic communications (e.g. pictures, texts, social media posts, videos, etc.), preserve copies.

 Additional steps that can be taken to preserve evidence include, but are not limited to, the following: